MATRIX

 design(x)

-Returns a "design" matrix, equivalent to the same Gauss function.
+Returns a "design" matrix given the input matrix x, equivalent to the same Gauss function.
 The function is practical for aggregating rows or columns.

 Returns: n x k matrix of 0's and 1's.
 The input numbers specify the columns in which the 1's should be placed.